waseemuddin/Git-for-beginners/Git-Lab02/README.md

 💾 <a href="https://www.youtube.com/@waseeemuddin" target="_blank">Youtube Link</a>

-# GIT Lab 02 - How to Create and Manager Branched on Git and Github account
+# GIT Lab 02 - How to Create and Manage Git branches

 In this lab we will look at How to pull our local repo/prject to remote repository means github account